-The construction of educational spaces for the San Francisco de Asis Educational Institution is part of the Enel Community Empowerment Program.
-The project is currently developed in Colombia by Architecture for Humanity with the local support of Endesa Colombia Foundation as well as Happy Hearts Fund which is supporting the construction of classrooms.
+The construction of educational spaces for the San Francisco de Asis Educational Institution is part of the Enel Cuore Community Empowerment Program.
+The project is currently being developed in Colombia by Architecture for Humanity with the local support of Endesa Colombia Foundation as well as Happy Hearts Fund which is supporting the construction of classrooms.

 The institution is also unique in its dedication to promoting the importance of arts and culture as a critical part of its students’ education and personal development.
 It is home to a groundbreaking program offered by ‘El Colegio del Cuerpo’ (School of the Body), Colombia’s first contemporary dance school for disadvantaged children.
 The program is highly popular, with some participants travelling a great distance to take part.